asalber/r-repository/docs/index.md

 - [Advanced R](https://adv-r.hadley.nz) Advanced programming topics with R. The solutions to the exercises in this book are in [Advanced R solutions](https://advanced-r-solutions.rbind.io/).
 - [R for data science](https://r4ds.had.co.nz/).
 Advanced applications of R to data science.
 - [R packages](http://r-pkgs.had.co.nz/).
 How to create R packages.
+- [Analyse-R](https://afalco.github.io/analyse-R/index.html).
+An R manual covering the main aspects and packages of data analysis.
+In French.

 ## Courses and tutorials

 - [Teacups, Giraffes and Statistics](https://tinystats.github.io/teacups-giraffes-and-statistics/index.html).
 Original introduction to R and basic Statistics.

 ## Packages